petermcd/monzo-api/docs/source/refreshing_tokens.rst

 Now whenever the package needs to fetch new tokens the store method of the handler will be called.

-This package currently contains two handlers:
+This package currently contains one handlers:

-**Echo**

-This handler simply prints the new token details.
-Under no circumstances should this handler be used in a real application.

 **FileSystem**